 With so much to explore, there’s plenty of reasons to spend a night or two at the park.
 Fort Mountain State Park’s gorgeous, newly renovated cottages are just one more reason to stay and play.
 They’re clean, modern, and feature a fun, vintage lake house theme that makes for a comfy, upscale stay.

-Our Fort Mountain State Park cottage review
+Our Fort Mountain State Park cabin review

-Located just a short distance from Fort Mountain State Park’s beautiful 17 acre lake, 15 renovated cottages are nestled atop a ridgeline offering serene wooded views of hardwood and pine forest.
+Located just a short distance from Fort Mountain State Park’s beautiful 17-acre lake, 15 renovated cottages are nestled atop a ridgeline offering serene wooded views of hardwood and pine forest.
 The cottages blend modern furnishings with rustic mountain charm, making a wonderfully comfortable home base for exploring Fort Mountain State Park.
-And several are dog friendly, so if you’re planning a trip with your four-legged adventure buddy, you’re in luck.
+And several are dog-friendly, so if you’re planning a trip with your four-legged adventure buddy, you’re in luck.

 We recently had the opportunity to stay in one of the park’s newly renovated two bedroom cottages, and it left us longing for a few more nights in this beautifully designed and decorated retreat.
 The cabin’s entry features a bright and airy great room, spanning the kitchen, living room and dining areas.

 The cottage’s large living area features a leather couch, and several upholstered chairs gathered around the room’s central feature, a wood burning stove.
 We loved the stove – it’s perfect for taking the chill off after a day of outdoor fun.
 The living area is complete with a flatscreen TV – and while there are just many opportunities for outdoor fun in the park, it’d be a perfect space to cozy up if the weather wasn’t cooperative.